radical-lab/con/README.md

 	* rfid
 	* elon musks' network makes national firewalls redundant (stone you china, russia,..), and satellite cracking easier than ever before #aliens
 	* neutrality
+	* human resources, academics,..
+		* if it's written using a word processor, then it shouldn't be read; no effort, no attention
+		* word processors are for children, and learning disabilities
 	* hackers shouldn't be signing NDAs; data breaches happen from the [inside](https://en.wikipedia.org/wiki/User_error) [out](https://en.wikipedia.org/wiki/Halloween_documents)
 		* hackers don't need access to SFX databases; the bank that automated loans using sexist historical data
 		* some of the hackers working at banks who have been backdooring atms to steal even more money from the banks that already pay them have been caught, but not all of them; banks should floss their sources, and put bountie$ on their criminal employees